 Making the decision to purchase a firearm takes some serious thought and planning in order to ensure total safety for you, your loved ones, and those around you.
-According to a Pew Research study, approximately 34% of Americans own a shotgun, rifle or pistol, and the number of guns owned by the average individual is increasing year over year.
+According to American University1, approximately 40% of Americans own a firearm or live with somebody who owns a gun—and the number of guns owned by the average individual has increased, especially during the COVID-19 pandemic.

-Beyond the Second amendment and other protective measures, gun owners must take the right to bear arms seriously – and that means investing time and money in proper training, safety equipment, and storage.
-The following three steps should be taken before signing on the dotted line for that new handgun, rifle, or shotgun.
+Beyond the Second Amendment and other protective measures, gun owners must take the right to bear arms seriously.
+That means investing time and money in proper training, safety equipment, and secure storage of your firearm.
+The following steps should be taken before signing on the dotted line for that new handgun, rifle, or shotgun.

 Whether you live in a rural town, a bustling metropolis or the sprawling suburbs, you must know and abide by local gun laws.
 Municipal codes, state laws, and federal law often conflict, and there tends to be some gray area when statutes and laws intermingle, but you’ll want to determine whether you need to register your new firearm or even obtain a permit to purchase a firearm in your state.

 Some states allow residents to purchase a gun and carry it right out of the store, while others demand upfront payment and then institute a 10-day waiting period until the gun can be picked up.
 You’ll want to determine whether you can open carry a firearm in your area, or if you need to obtain a concealed carry permit to tote your sidearm in public.
 Searching local government websites can help uncover local laws that might be important to understand.

 When you decide to purchase a gun in Nevada, there are several qualifications you must meet before you can move forward.
 Nevada law requires that you are NOT:

 - A convicted felons

 - A fugitive

 - Charged with a crime carrying more than one year in prison

 - The subject of restraining orders for stalking, harassing or threatening an intimate partner of his/her child